Bonnier books pattern

 1837

-Gerhard’s son Albert launches the book publishing house Albert Bonniers Förlag in Stockholm which over the years establishes its role as a major force in Swedish culture by publishing several prominent authors.
-The business grows organically and through acquisitions and today Bonnier’s book businesses are incorporated in Bonnierförlagen, the leading publishing group in Sweden.
+Gerhard’s son Albert Bonnier founded the publishing company Albert Bonniers Förlag in Stockholm, which grew organically and through acquisitions.
+Today, Bonnier’s Swedish book businesses are gathered within Bonnierförlagen, the leading publishing house in Sweden.

 1804

-Gerhard Bonnier leaves Dresden to open a book- stall in Copenhagen and later in Sweden.
+Gerhard Bonnier left Dresden to open a bookstall in Copenhagen, which later expanded to Sweden.

 The timeline excludes divested and discontinued businesses.